 Staff from the Arnold Arboretum of Harvard University and colleagues from the North America-China Plant Exploration Consortium are embarking this fall on a plant collecting trip in the Appalachian Mountains region, the conservation partnership’s first expedition in North America in its 30-year history.
 Our intrepid explorers—Head of Horticulture Andrew Gapinski, Propagator Sean Halloran, and Living Collections Fellow Jared Rubinstein—are sharing their experiences in the field through a series of blogposts.
-This is their fourth transmission; see the first, second, and third on ARBlog.
+This is their fourth transmission; see the first, second, third, fifth, and sixth parts.

 After we left Kentucky, the six members of the 2019 North America China Plant Exploration Consortium (NACPEC) expedition headed to Chattanooga, TN.
 We got to enjoy some of the city’s attractions, including a beautiful former railway turned into a park.
 It was nice to have a day of rest (albeit driving rest) after our first few days of collecting.

 For our first day of collecting in Tennessee, we headed to the Tennessee River Gorge Trust just outside of town along the Tennessee River.
 The TRGT manages 17,000 acres along the river, and graciously guided us through their properties.
 We collected our first ash tree (Fraxinus pennsylvanica), as well as the always lovely beautyberry (Callicarpa americana).

 The TRGT’s executive director and Tennessee native Rick Huffines, along with staff members Angie Langevin and Eliot Berz, taught us a bit of what Rick called “hillbilly nomenclature,” or the local common names for the plants we were collecting, such as Quercus nigra subspecies hillbillyensis, or the hillbilly oak.